Germany's former Chancellor Gerhard Schröder to join Gazprom board | DW | 04.02.2022

 The 77-year-old German is also chairman of the supervisory board of state energy company Rosneft.

-His other posts include acting as chairman shareholders committee for Nord Stream AG and president of the board of directors at Nord Stream 2 AG.
-Both positions involve gas pipelines that connect Russia and Germany and are at the center of an intense debate on the international stage.

-The Nord Strem 2 pipeline has also become a major bone of contention in the current tension between Russia and the West over Ukraine.
+The Nord Stream 2 pipeline has also become a major bone of contention in the current tension between Russia and the West over Ukraine.

 Critics of the pipeline, most notably the United States, argue that the pipelines create too much dependence for Europe on Russian gas.
 They worry that they could be used to pressure European governments to back down should Moscow attempt an invasion of Ukraine.